SaudZafeer/Hostinger-manager/README.md

 The worst challenge was to handle the the clicking on first row of the mail box but Thanks to our team members who are always there to handle this issue brilliantly.

 ## If the bot stops workings:
 If suddenly the bots stops working while running the code there are high chances that there is an issue with its Paths(Xpaths, CSS Selector, ID, etc).
-These kind of problems you will only face if the website gets updated.Sometimes it seems like there is no update took place on the website, but it took place and it results paths Coordinates has changed
+These kind of problems you will only face if the website gets a new update.
+Hence the coordinates of the paths become different and your program stops working.